(FAQ) Frequently Asked Questions About Medicaid Applications in New Jersey

 The Hanlon Niemann law firm took my case when others wouldn’t.
 They worked hard to get my Mom the Medicaid Insurance that she deserved.
 My mom is handicapped and at only 75 years of age too young to be placed in a nursing home.
 Now, thanks to the hard work done by Fred and Diane, she can remain at the place she has called home for the past 4 years..
 If it wasn’t for them, her time at The assisted living facility would have been limited.
 Both mom and I can sleep better these days and I feel like a huge weight has been lifted off of my shoulders.
 Thanks again, Fred and Diane!

 How long does it take to process a Medicaid Application?

 The length of time necessary to process a Medicaid Application varies.
 It is dependent on the quality of the financial information being submitted.
 An application can be approved within 60 – 90 days.
-In other counties, it takes 6 months or more to a year.
+In some counties, it takes 6 months (or more) to one year.
 In special cases, the application must be approved in Trenton.
-This can take 18 months or longer.
-During the application process, it is not uncommon for the case worker to request duplicative information many times; information is lost, so you keep duplicates of all documents sent in connection with your application.
+This can take 12 months or longer.
+During the application process, it is not uncommon for the case worker to request duplicative information many times; information is lost, so you must keep duplicates of all documents filed in connection with your application.

-Must I pay the nursing home while the Medicaid application?
+Must I pay the nursing home while the Medicaid application is pending?

-Only pay a portion of the bill.
+Yes, but only pay a portion of the bill.
+Always keep health insurance premiums current.
 At the time of approval of the Medicaid Application, Medicaid will inform the applicant of the applicant’s future monthly share of costs.
 The applicant should generally pay this share to the facility while the application is pending.
 When the application is approved, Medicaid will pay the nursing home retroactively to the date of eligibility.

 Is the Medicaid Application process time consuming in New Jersey?